grafana/jsonnet-libs/synthetic-monitoring/README.md

 # Synthetic Monitoring Jsonnet Library

-This library simplifies interaction with the Grafana Synthetic Monitoring API.
+This library simplifies the interaction with the Grafana Synthetic Monitoring API by making the configuration of a check significantly more concise.

 Grafana Labs' Synthetic Monitoring is a blackbox monitoring solution provided as a part of Grafana Cloud.
 It provides users with insights into how their applications and services are behaving from an external point of view.

 It can be configured via an HTTP API.
-This library allows interaction with this API using Jsonnet, making the creation of 'checks' simple.
+This library generates objects that can be used when interacting with the API, e.g. with a tool like [Grizzly](https://github.com/grafana/grizzly).

 ## Usage